OathPros/COMP3/source/controls/buttons.rst

 Suggested and destructive actions
 ---------------------------------

+The suggested and destructive styles are available to highlight buttons in some situations.

-In cases where a button has a particularly important affirmative role, it can be given a suggested style.
-This highlights the button, and helps to distinguish it from other visible controls.
+* ``suggested-action`` can be used when a button has an important affirmative role.
+The highlights the button in order to recommend and draw attention to it.

-Buttons which have a destructive consequence, such as removing or deleting a content item, can be given a destructive style.
-This highlights the button by coloring it, and acts as a warning to the user.
+* ``destructive-action`` can be used to draw attention to the potentially damaging consequences of using a button.
+This style acts as a warning to the user.

 Each view should only include a single suggested or destructive button.